hardwario/docs/chester/platform-management/hardwario-manager.md

 To manage your **CHESTER** device, you have to connect to it via Bluetooth.
 Every device has a **unique** pairing passkey, which you can obtain if you scan the QR on the back side of your device.
 Use your favorite QR scan app or camera app to read **QR code** on the back of the **CHESTER** device.
 This **QR code** will open a webpage that contains the **BLE passkey**, which you need to pair with your phone.

 :::caution
-You can't use the built-in QR code reader in **HARDWARIO Manager** app.
+You can't use the built-in QR code reader in **HARDWARIO Manager** app to get the BLE passkey.
+Use your favorite QR scan app or camera app to read **QR code** to get the BLE passkey to pair your device.
 :::

 ## App Menu